konelav/writeups/GoogleCTF2019-BQ/Day8.Gate.lock.md

 Attachment contains a lot of different files.
-At first it looks like some sort of reversing problem, and not hardware, at least for me, beacause I had have no idea what is it all about.
+At first it looks like some sort of reversing problem, and not hardware, at least for me, beacause I had no idea what is it all about.
 I looked into text files, opened sqlite3 databases, wrote simple script for grabbing map data and started to analyze map nodes with "unusual" size...
 At one point I realized that string "mesecons" appeared very often in different places.
-Having no hope, I decided to give a try for Google...
+Having no hope, I decided to give a try to Google...
 Yeah, stupid feeling, it is just a computer game *minetest* and it's mod *mesecons*.